 2. Nap as Much as Possible

 We're guessing you've heard the saying "sleep when the baby sleeps" one too many times, but as unrealistic as it may seem, getting sleep (whenever you can get it) will be the best form of self-care and have a noticeable impact on your well-being when you're battling postpartum sleep deprivation.
-Newborns sleep around 16 hours a day for about 3 to 4 hours at a time.
+Newborns sleep around 16 hours a day for about 2 to 3 hours at a time.
 Understandably, you may want to use those chunks of time for other things that need to be done, but the more naps you're able to squeeze in, the better you'll feel.

 3. Eat Well, Stay Hydrated, and Exercise

-- If you are not eating well, your body will not be receiving the vitamins it needs and your energy will suffer.
+- If you are not eating well, your body will not be receiving the nutrients it needs and your energy will suffer.
 We love this online tool from the US Department of Agriculture that suggests healthy meal plans based on your unique breastfeeding needs.